Teradata Row Retrieval: Understanding Hashing, Indexing, and Search Algorithms

 After locating the data block with the required row, Teradata conducts a search to find the row within the block using either binary or sequential search based on the block size and row count.

 • Sequential Search: Teradata may use a sequential search, also known as a linear search.
 This method examines each row in the data block sequentially until the desired row is found or determined not to exist in the data block.
-Although less efficient than a binary search, small data blocks’ performance difference is minimal.
+Although less efficient than a binary search, the performance difference for small data blocks is minimal.

 1. Locating Rows with Table ID, RowID, and Searched Value: Teradata always locates table rows using three key pieces of information: the Table ID, RowID, and the searched value (typically the PI value).
 The Table ID uniquely identifies the table within the database, while the RowID represents a unique identifier for the row within the table.
 Combined with the searched value, these identifiers ensure that Teradata can quickly and accurately locate the desired row.